 Tens of thousands of Trinidadians living abroad pour into their country every year for carnival.
 Many buy their costumes in advance, join a masquerade band, and live it up.
 But what’s it like for a first-timer?
 For me, pre-carnival started out as something I couldn’t wait to escape.
 You see, I hate loud music.
 I am here with other travel writers to cover the event.

 At 3 am I am awakened by the mother of all wake up alarms: the throb of music so loud it shakes the panes of glass in my hotel room window.
 The thrum and blare of Soca (soul and calypso) music comes from a procession winding its way past the Trinidad Hilton, Carnival central because of its proximity to the main outdoor stadium.
 But this is early Monday morning; Carnival is not until Tuesday (the day before Ash Wednesday).
 The pre-dawn revellers are celebrating the weird Walpurgisnachtian ritual called J’ouvert, which in Trinidad opens the day before Carnival.

 Once on the street, in the dim light, I notice that this isn’t the Carnival of glitter and spangles; rather, J’ouvert Monday is about the shadow side of the celebration.
 People are dressed in rags; some are smeared with blue paint, others with mud.
-The grunge look is supposed to have originated in the slaves mocking their masters, but today the effect is more Apocalypse Now meets the Night of the Living Dead.
+The grunge look is supposed to have originated in the slaves = mockery of their masters, but today the effect is more Apocalypse Now meets the Night of the Living Dead.
 I find this appealingly in synch with my mood.
-You see, I hate loud music.
+I hate loud music.
 Loud – the kind you feel pounding your head, the kind that comes out of assault amplifiers.
-I find it noise torture, the very opposite of music, which is supposed to please, not pummel you.
-I avoid loud music wherever it lurks.
-But for the past few days, I have been surrounded by it.
-And Carnival has not even begun.